-Transplanted from Texas, I received my BA in Theatre at the University of North Texas in 2011 and began working with Sundown Collaborative Theatre as an actor, deviser, and marketing committee member.
-In 2014, Sundown produced my playwrighting debut, paper backs.
+Transplanted from Texas, I began working with Sundown Collaborative Theatre in 2009 as an actor, deviser, and designer.
+I became a company member in 2011, and in 2014, Sundown produced my playwrighting debut, paper backs.

-My work for FY19 is funded in part by the D.C.
+I've recently begun creating tabletop role-playing games and interactive fiction, and working as a writer on other game projects.
+My work for FY20 is funded in part by the D.C.
 Commission on the Arts and Humanities through the Arts and Humanities Fellowship Program.

 Use All Available Doors follows a soon-to-be-decommissioned WMATA train car, a grieving operator re-evaluating her life’s path, and a revolving door of passengers as they travel the length of the Red Line from Shady Grove to Glenmont.
 A vignette occurs between each stop, highlighting the diverse nature of the Red Line’s path, including a parade, a sing-a-long, and unsolicited foot washing (that one's a true story).

 This project was developed in part through support provided by CulturalDC’s Performing Arts initiative.

 A performance piece inspired in part by articles like HuffPost’s “23 Trends Men Hate (But Women Love)” and interactions between femme & women artists and cis men.

 23 Opinions is bite-sized theatre, written so performers can present it quickly without much rehearsal at any available venue, from street corners to parties with boys who brought guitars.